11 Best Paprika Substitute Options: Your Complete Guide to Paprika

 4. Aleppo Chili Powder

-What to know: Aleppo chili powder isn’t the most common spice to have in your cupboard, but if you happen to have it, it will work as a paprika substitute.
-Aleppo chili powder is used most commonly in Middle Eastern and Mediterranean cuisine to season meat, dips, salads, and beans.
+What to know: Aleppo chili powder isn’t the most common spice in your cupboard, but if you have it, it will work as a paprika substitute.
+Aleppo chili powder is commonly used in Middle Eastern and Mediterranean cuisine to season meat, dips, salads, and beans.

 How to substitute: Since Aleppo chili has a higher heat level than regular paprika, it would make the best direct substitute for a hotter variety of paprika.
 When substituting for regular paprika, use small amounts (start with ¼ teaspoon) and adjust to taste.